SnowdogApps/front-end-recruitment-test/README.md

 Now you should write JS to clone bacon image and attach this action to **Yeah, I want more bacon!** button.

 ### Task 4
 Back to main repo and add another tab - **Checkout**.
 Project is in `/projects/checkout.png` - make this tab as similar to project as you can.
-Use SASS to write your styles.
+Use SCSS to write your styles.

 ### Task 5
 Add simple JS validation to checkout form created earlier.
 Remember to show success/error message on form submit.